 - parasites4; or foods that cause an allergic, sensitivity or intolerant response4.

-The most common food triggers include milk, egg, peanut, shellfish, fish, wheat and soy5.
-Wheat (and other cereal grains) has also been shown to cause leaky gut – contributing to chronic inflammation and autoimmune diseases6.
-(LINK to our article and video on leaky gut) Laboratory tests such as stool tests can confirm and identify troublesome bugs (e.g. bacteria, parasites and yeasts).
+The most common food triggers include milk, egg, peanut, shellfish, fish, wheat and soy.5 Wheat (and other cereal grains) has also been shown to cause leaky gut – contributing to chronic inflammation and autoimmune diseases.6 Laboratory tests such as stool tests can confirm and identify troublesome bugs (e.g. bacteria, parasites and yeasts).
 However, the most effective and accurate way of determining food triggers is to eliminate common aggravators and slowly re-introduce them7.
-Working with a nutritional therapist is recommended to pursue this properly..
+Working with a nutritional therapist, such as one of our gutologists, is recommended to pursue this properly.
+You can book an appointment in our clinic by clicking on the Clinic tab at the top of the page.

 Different digestive enzymes break different foods down into their smaller, absorbable component parts.
 Enzyme deficiency such as lactase results in lactose intolerance8; whilst enzyme insufficiency such as pepsin and other proteases will lead to poor protein digestion, which has been linked to food allergies9.
 Gastric juice in the stomach contains acid responsible for destroying invading pathogens(as well as facilitating protein breakdown, and the absorption of several vitamins and minerals)10.
 Sub-optimal levels have been associated with yeast infections11 and small intestine bacterial overgrowth (SIBO)12.
 Verifying the status of digestive enzymes and stomach acid through laboratory tests, and replacing any that are deficient or insufficient is important to help with the proper breakdown of foods, absorption of nutrientsand prevention of stomach and intestinal infections.